psychemedia/pentrich-uprising/resources/183_thornbury_os_cato_street.md

 But the preliminary blow contemplated by these ferocious assassins was even more terrible.

 Four and twenty men, armed with pistols, sabres, knives, pikes, hand-grenades, and blunderbusses, were to proceed to Lord Harrowby's house when the company was assembled.
 Thistlewood was to knock at the door, and hand a letter to the footman.
 Directly the door opened, the band would rush in and seize the servants, threatening them with instant death if they resisted or gave the alarm.
 The stairs were next to be seized and guarded by men with lire-arms and grenades.
-If any one attempted to escape from above or below, handgrenades were to be dashed in among them.
+If any one attempted to escape from above or below, hand-grenades were to be dashed in among them.
 Two men were also to be placed at the same time at the area, and, armed with grenades and blunderbusses, to stop all fugitives with showers of shot and fire.
-Two swordsmen (old soldiers), told off for the higher class of murder, followed by the rest, wore then to nisli into the dining-room and kill every one — the bad for their oppression, the good for keeping such evil company.
+Two swordsmen (old soldiers), told off for the higher class of murder, followed by the rest, were then to nisli into the dining-room and kill every one — the bad for their oppression, the good for keeping such evil company.
 Ings, a pork-butcher, the most savage of the crow, was going to arm himself with a brace of pistols, a cutlass, and a specially prepared knife of great strength, weight, and keenness, and, cutting off the heads of Lord Castlereagh and Lord Sidmouth, carry them off (for some un

 defined purpose) in two bags bought for the horrible occasion.
 Ings's cry, as they tore into Lord Harrowby^s dining-room, was to be —